appsemble/appsemble/docs/Developing-Blocks.md

 ## Testing the block

-Open the Appsemble editor on http://localhost:9999/editor.
+Open the Appsemble editor on at the base URL of Appsemble.
 Login, and create your first app.
 This following example app will display your new block.

 ```yaml